-The most convenient way to do business with us from anywhere, on any device, is to visit www.ssa.gov.
+The most convenient way to do business with us is to visit www.ssa.gov to get information and use our online services.
 There are several things you can do online: apply for benefits; get useful information; find publications; and get answers to frequently asked questions.